-Osoyoos is known for its warm summers, gorgeous lakes, unique desert wildlife and great outdoor activities.
-It’s home to the Nk’Mip Desert, Canada’s only true desert environment, and the unique natural formation of Spotted Lake – a huge draw for visitors to the area.
+Osoyoos is known for its warm summers, gorgeous lakes, unique desert wildlife and great outdoor activities as well as a desert environment, and the unique natural formation of Kliluk (Spotted Lake).
 This mineral lake is located along Highway 3, northwest of Osoyoos in the Eastern Similkameen Valley.

 About Spotted Lake